 -- Click here to see more information on our SH-SCI team.

 The Adaptive Sports Program at SH-SCI provides therapeutic recreational activities – including sailing, rowing, bicycling, and skiing – for members of the disabled community.
 Our trained staff identifies activities most appropriate for each participant.
 For more information, please click here.

 The Department of Conservation and Recreation (DCR) of Massachusetts also offers many selections for adaptive sports and summertime activities.
 Check out their brochure below!

-Knowledge In Motion - Advances in Research for SCI
+Knowledge In Motion - Neuroregenerative Properties of Dental Pulp in SCI

 Our Spinal Cord Injury Model System is funded by the National Institute of Disability and Rehabilitation Research (NIDRR).
 NIDRR is a component of the Department of Education - Office of Special Education and Rehabilitative Services (OSERS) whose main mission is helping to improve the lives of individuals with disabilities.

 The National Spinal Cord Injury Database has been in existence since 1973 and captures data from an estimated 13% of new SCI cases in the U.S. As part of the SCI Model System, SH-SCI contributes to this database.
 The NSCISC has recently released 2013 "Facts and Figures" from the National Database.

 Connect with the Model Systems Knowledge Translation Center